 Green Building

-Green building has been a popular topic for almost two decades.
+Green building has long been a popular topic.
 But what does “green” mean?
 There’s no simple answer to this.
 “Green” can refer to using sustainable and/or local materials.
 It can mean ensuring a home has good indoor air quality.
 Most often, however, when we’re talking about Green Building, we’re talking about energy efficiency.
 This post focuses on energy efficiency and what that means for your home.

 Energy Loss and The Building Envelope